icon-lab/pGAN-cGAN/README.md

-#pGAN and cGAN
+# pGAN and cGAN

 These techniques (pGAN and cGAN) are described in the [following](https://ieeexplore.ieee.org/abstract/document/8653423) paper:

-Dar SUH, Yurt M, Karacan L, Erdem A, Erdem E, Çukur T. Image Synthesis in Multi-Contrast MRI with Conditional Generative Adversarial Networks.
+Dar SUH, Yurt M, Karacan L, Erdem A, Erdem E, Ã‡ukur T. Image Synthesis in Multi-Contrast MRI with Conditional Generative Adversarial Networks.
 IEEE Transaction on Medical Imaging.
 2019.

-#Demo
+# Demo

 The following commands train and test pGAN and cGAN models for T1 to T2 synthesis on images from the IXI dataset (registered dataset of training and testing subjects can be downloaded from [here](https://drive.google.com/open?id=1Vt-PVs7fHIX0m-hyZEx-Npabt78T89oE)).
 To run the code on other datasets, please create a file named 'data.mat' for training and testing samples and place them in their corresponding directories (datasets/yourdata/train, test). 'data.mat' should contain a variable named data_x for the source contrast and data_y for the target contrast.
 If you are creating the 'data.mat' file via Matlab please make sure that dimensions (1, 2, 3, 4) correspond to (neighbouring slices, number of samples, x-size, y-size).
 If you are saving the file via python then transpose the dimensions.
 Also, make sure that voxel intensity of each subject is normalized between 0-1.

-##pGAN
+## pGAN

-###Training
+### Training
 python pGAN.py --dataroot datasets/IXI --name pGAN_run --which_direction BtoA --lambda_A 100 --batchSize 1 --output_nc 1 --input_nc 3 --gpu_ids 0 --niter 50 --niter_decay 50 --save_epoch_freq 25 --lambda_vgg 100 --checkpoints_dir checkpoints/ --training
 name - name of the experiment
 which_direction - direction of synthesis.
 If it is set to 'AtoB' synthesis would be from data_x to data_y, and vice versa.